fernandoferracini/Posterr/README.md

 ##Critique

-Caso houvesse mais tempo, para que o app pudesse competir em igualdade com os aplicativos de merdado, deveriam ser implementadas as seguintes novas funcionalidades:
+If there was more time, so that the app could compete on an equal footing with the most important current apps, the following new features should be implemented:

 ###User profile and Authentication:
 - Sign on, sign in , user profile data and password maintanance.
 - Language options

 ###Posts:
-- função de deletar
+- delete function
-- função de editar(to be discussed).
+- edit(to be discussed) function.
-- Possibilidade de inserir media(imagen, vídeos).
+- Possibility to insert media(image, videos).
-- Possibilidade de compartilhar links.
+- Possibility to share links.

 ###Feed:
-- Possibilidade de configuração de exibição de timeline(cronológica, conteúdo relevante, etc)
+- Possibility of timeline display configuration (chronological, relevant content, etc)
-- Possibilidade de "seguir" outros usuários para acompanhar de perto o sonteúdo distribuído por eles.
+- Possibility to "follow" other users to closely follow the content distributed by them.